The Email Unsent: Please Don’t Hire [Candidate]

 Then lightning.

-This was personal and I shouldn't deny it.
+This was personal, and I shouldn’t deny it.
 That was the point.
-I am a person and their actions offended me.
-I shouldn't stifle my emotions.
+I am a person, and their actions offended me.
+I shouldn’t stifle my emotions.
 I should understand why I felt this way.
 Why was I offended?

-With insight and renewed energy I spent another hour redrafting the email.
+With insight and renewed energy, I spent another hour redrafting the email.
 The new version used my personal anecdote to justify rejecting the candidate.
-I was inspired by a passage from the novel DeathWing, in which a squad of space marines must argue a difficult decision of loyalty.
-Instead of strong words, they use the old ways and argue by accounting a relevant experience.
+I was inspired by a passage from the novel DeathWing: “A gathering of warriors was not an argument in the formal sense, where words were used as weapons to count coup on the enemy.
+It was a pooling of experience, a telling of stories.”

-At the peak of my anger I reached another moment of clarity.
+At the peak of my anger, I reached another moment of clarity.
 I archived the email onto my laptop and deleted the draft.
 I never sent it.

 You can’t help feeling what you feel.
 You are human.
 But sometimes you don’t send the email.